alexglover23/final/README.md

-# final our project is a crowdsourcing platform for interior design.
+# final: our project is a crowdsourcing platform for interior design.
 A user submits a design request, sharing a few details about ther budget and style preferences.
 Other users on the app contribute design ideas and earn a commission.
 Team: Lilianna Myers, Rakesh Mohanty, Alex Glover